apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 Auto Snapshot/Queue-Updates
 ---------------------------
 An automatic snapshot of the current Traffic Ops CDN configuration/toplogy will be performed once the "enroller" has finished loading all of the data and a minimum number of servers have been enrolled.
-To enable this feature, set the boolean ``AUTO_SNAPQUEUE_ENABLED`` to ``true`` [7]_.
+To enable this feature, set the boolean ``AUTO_SNAPQUEUE_ENABLED`` to ``true`` [9]_.
 The snapshot and queue-updates actions will not be performed until all servers in ``AUTO_SNAPQUEUE_SERVERS`` (comma-delimited string) have been enrolled.
-The current enrolled servers will be polled every ``AUTO_SNAPQUEUE_POLL_INTERVAL`` seconds, and each action (snapshot and queue-updates) will be delayed ``AUTO_SNAPQUEUE_ACTION_WAIT`` seconds [8]_.
+The current enrolled servers will be polled every ``AUTO_SNAPQUEUE_POLL_INTERVAL`` seconds, and each action (snapshot and queue-updates) will be delayed ``AUTO_SNAPQUEUE_ACTION_WAIT`` seconds [10]_.

 ..
-[7] Automatic Snapshot/Queue-Updates is enabled by default in ``infrastructure/cdn-in-a-box/variables.env``.
+[9] Automatic Snapshot/Queue-Updates is enabled by default in `variables.env`_.
 ..
-[8] Server poll interval and delay action wait are defaulted to a value of 2 seconds.
+[10] Server poll interval and delay action wait are defaulted to a value of 2 seconds.

 Mock Origin Service
 -------------------